Ahmedsman/alx-pre_course/0x01-git/README.md

-My second text into readme
+My second text into readme which I was asked to edit and this will take place only for that task